Using convolutional neural networks for the classification of breast cancer images: Results

 \section{Results}

-In the CAMELYON16 challenge \cite{bejnordi2017diagnostic}, hundreds of whole-slide images of sentinel lymph nodes sections with or without nodal metastases verified by standard immunohistochemical staining by expert pathologists are provided to the participants to build algorithms.
-The PCam data set is composed of patches of 96 x 96 pixels images automatically extracted from the CAMELYON data set \cite{veeling2018rotation}.
-For each image, a positive label indicates that the 32 x 32 pixel center of the image contains at least one pixel annotated as tumor tissue (Figure \ref{fig:samples}).

-Three different CNN models were used in this study, with different depth levels (Table \ref{tab:models}).
-The first model (CNN-2L) is very simple with only two convolutional layers (Figure \ref{fig:arch}a).
-This model was trained with a batch size of 32, the Adam gradient optimizer \cite{kingma2014adam} with default rate 1e-3, a final dense layer of 256 nodes and a training epoch number of 15.
-The second model (CNN-6L) is more deep and complex with six convolutional layers (Figure ~\ref{fig:arch}b).
-It is trained with the same parameter values as the CNN-2L.
-The architecture for the CNN-6L model was inspired by the Kaggle models of F. Marazzi (\url{https://bit.ly/35wINGv}) and H. Mello (\url{https://bit.ly/3xwI6cl}).
-Note that the CNN-6L model include batch normalization \cite{ioffe2015batch} and dropout steps to improve performance.
+Twelve different CNN models were used in this study, with different levels of depth and number of parameters (Table \ref{tab:models}).
+The models B2 and B6 were coded from scratch and have a relatively simple architecture.
+The B2 model has only two convolutional layers while the B6 model is slightly deeper and more complex with six convolutional layers.
+The architecture for the B6 model was inspired by the Kaggle models of F. Marazzi (\url{https://bit.ly/35wINGv}) and H. Mello (\url{https://bit.ly/3xwI6cl}).
+Note that the B6 model includes batch normalization \cite{ioffe2015batch} and dropout steps to improve performance.